 Scientists surmise that exercise stimulates the activity of mood-related brain chemicals called neurotransmitters.
-Mayo Clinic experts say it “may also boost feel-good endorphins, reduce muscle tension, improve sleep and reduce levels of cortisol, a hormone associated with stress.”
+Mayo Clinic experts say it “may also boost feel-good endorphins, reduce muscle tension, improve sleep and reduce cortisol levels, a hormone associated with stress.”

 Optimally, 30-minute moderate-intensity sessions 3 to 5 times a week are enough to make a difference, in some cases cutting depression symptoms by nearly half.
 If it is difficult to get started, shorter amounts of activity—even 10 to 15 minutes at a time—can improve mood.

-Any activity you enjoy is a good place to start, especially since depression affects motivation.
+Any activity you enjoy is an excellent place to start, especially since depression affects motivation.
 The payoffs will be worth it.
 Not only can exercise improve your mood but it is also good for weight management and strengthens the heart, lowers blood pressure, and improves muscle tone and strength.

 Your path to wellness begins here.
 Request a complimentary fitness consultation at PhysioFit Physical Therapy & Wellness in Los Altos, CA.